LEMON CURD LINZER COOKIES

 When ready to cut out the cookies, remove the dough from the fridge and allow it to sit at room temperature for 5 minutes.
 Preheat the oven to 350 degrees Fahrenheit.
 Line two baking sheets with parchment paper.

-Roll out the cookie dough to 1/4-inch thick on a floured surface with a lightly floured rolling pin.
+Roll out the cookie dough to 1/4-inch thickness on a floured surface with a lightly floured rolling pin.
 Cut out your cookies using a Linzer cookie cutter.
 Half of your cookies should have a shape cut out, and the other half will be plain.
 The cookies don’t need that much space between them, as they will not spread much in the oven.

 Rolled cookie dough with round shape cookie cutouts